-- A. Skills Performance Test: - 1.
+- A. Skills Performance Tests, required for each student: - 1.
 Three-lane perception/reaction to be done under normal driving conditions (minimum speed -- 30 MPH). - a.
-Electric lights or manual indicator is acceptable - b.
+Electric lights or visual indicator is required - b.
 Minimum speed 30 MPH - 2.
 Low-speed precision driving course to include backing through a cone pattern 150 feet in length demonstrating a left and right pattern through a curved course. - 3.
 Precision maneuverability road course to include a 90-degree left and right turn, a 180-degree turn, and a high-speed lane change at 40 to 45 MPH. - 4.
 Braking technique Straight-line course (minimum speed 40 MPH). - 5.
 Cornering, low speed 25 to 30 mph; high speed 40 to 45 MPH. - 6.
-Demonstrated ability to operate a hand-held police radio while driving at speed. - 7.
-The skill performance test will be skill-based and may be scored numerically or by a time passing score, 70% or better. - B. Written Exam Required - 1.
-Includes a minimum of 20 questions related specifically to driving - C. Any missed mandatory track time must be made up prior to the completion of testing. - D. An academy is not required to provide a trainee with more than 20% of total track time in remedial training.
+Demonstrated ability to operate a hand-held police radio while driving at speed. - B. The skills performance tests will be skill-based and may be scored numerically or by a time passing score, seventy percent (70%) or better. - C. Written Exam Required - 1.
+Includes a minimum of 20 questions related specifically to driving - D. Any missed mandatory track time must be made up prior to the completion of testing.